7 Ways to Deal with a Toxic Narcissist at Work

 Realize their insecurity

 Most narcissists are fundamentally insecure, says Jelena Kecmanovic, PhD, a clinical psychologist in Arlington, Virginia; they behave the way they do because they need constant validation.
 “Knowing that narcissists are psychologically impaired might help you avoid taking their behavior personally and to have some empathy,” says Dr. Kecmanovic.
-Here are more ways to handle the toxic people in your life.

 Accept that change likely won’t happen